Jimbwlah/dotnet-microservice/README.md

 # BS_microservice
-This is a small C# microsrvice built using .net and exposes an API that writes log messages from external services to a text file.
+This is a small C# microservice built using .net and exposes an API that writes log messages from external services to a text file.
 The messages are to include an id, a date and up to 255 characters of text.

 Thanks,